gajulaa/BB_Analysis/README.md

 Project is still being improved upon as of July 19th, 2022.
 Commit message will displayed as follows:
  - final commit: changes are final
  - mod commit: changes have been added (brief notes will added to commit messages)
- - initial commit: first upload
+ - initial commit: first upload (can also be displayed as added files via upload